 Message from the Deputy Minister of Education

-This Guide to Education: ECS to Grade 12 should be read in conjunction with the Education Act and associated regulations, and the Funding Manual for School Authorities.
+The Guide to Education: ECS to Grade 12 should be read in conjunction with the Education Act and associated regulations, and the Funding Manual for School Authorities.

 Alberta Education’s business plan describes directions that will help our young people get the education they need.
 The outcomes, key objectives and performance measures in the plan reflect Alberta Education’s leadership role in developing programs for students, setting standards for education, communicating these expectations to our stakeholders and supporting improvements to meet student needs.

 Schools have the responsibility to provide instructional programs that ensure students meet the provincial high school completion requirements and will be prepared for entry into the workplace or post‑secondary studies.
-As well, schools are to ensure that students understand the rights and responsibilities of citizenship, and have the skills and attitudes to pursue learning throughout their lives.
+As well, schools are to ensure that students understand the rights and responsibilities of citizenship, and have the skills and virtues to pursue learning throughout their lives.

 The Guide is developed by Alberta Education for the use of administrators, counsellors, teachers and other parties engaged in the delivery of quality education.
 It is consistent with the objectives and underlying principles of the Education Act, and contains key requirements and other information for the implementation of education programming and the operation of schools.